 - If and when a Native relative is missing or murdered, access this toolkit on Understanding and Responding to Missing and Murdered Indigenous Women for Families and Communities

-- Learn more from the Yakima Herald’s in-depth series, The Vanished, or watch this powerful video by phenomenal youth athlete and WSCADV intern Rosalie Fish (Cowlitz and Muckleshoot)
+- Learn more from the Yakima Herald’s in-depth series, The Vanished, or watch this powerful video by phenomenal youth athlete and former WSCADV intern Rosalie Fish (Cowlitz and Muckleshoot)

 - Respond to the National Indigenous Women’s Resource Center’s calls to action, and follow them on social media for events and resources.